Choosing the Right Wheelchair Ramp

 Posted on by Paul Bergantino

 However, if your ramp needs are actually outdoors, there are a few options to consider.
 Modular ramp systems are a great solution for those with limited mobility, whether you use a cane, walker, wheelchair, or scooter.
 Outdoor ramps can provide a safe, secure entrance to your home.
 Durable and affordable, outdoor ramps can also be customized to match your home’s style.
-Modular ramps are often times available to purchase, rent, or rent-to-own.
+Modular ramps are oftentimes available to purchase, rent, or rent-to-own and can be installed within a couple of days after purchase.

 It’s important to consider the period of time for which you’ll need the ramp.
 Perhaps you’re recovering from surgery or have a friend or relative with limited mobility visiting your home.
 In this case, a temporary ramp solution would be best.
 Modular and portable aluminum ramps are the most cost-effective option for those in need of a short-term mobility solution.